carlarenee/luckyfive/README.md

 **Blockers**
 The repo is named 'luckyfive' because it is the 5th version of project 2.
 The first 2 projects were scrapped because of API request issues.
 When SurfBuddy was decided on, I was using two open API's from New York Open Data that listed beaches and pools; the idea to offer simmers/surfers options for water time.
 The data was successfully retrieved, however, not very useful: aside from name and address there were no other interesting bits of data that could be used to search.
 In the end, I landed on World Weather Online, but not until a few days before the deadline of turning in.

+Another hurdle was a problem with Eslinter: I've had instructors help several times in reinstalling, however, with each new project, it disappears again.

 Another hurdle was an unexpected download of thousands of package.json files.
 Unsure of where they came from, I foolishly moved them to the trash.
 I realized too late that it had broken my server.
 I troubleshot and tried to reinstall my dependencies for half a day to no avail and resorted to starting from scratch.

 **Going Forward**
 The project is only 70% complete to date.
 I intend to resolve my Post, Put and Delete functions as well as add in more functionality for the user: offer pool alternatives as well as land based training.
 I also would like to import an API that helps users find the lat and lon coordinates of their location.